goandrei/list-pci-devices/README.md

 ## The output

-It outputs various details about your components which could be used for troubleshooting.Just search your vendor_id - device_id on a devices database like https://devicehunt.com/.
+It outputs various details about your components which could be used for troubleshooting.
+Just search your vendor_id - device_id on a devices database like https://devicehunt.com/.

 ## Example